Lokua/lattice/README.md

   - Support keyframe expressions like `animate([0.0, 1.0, 0.0], 1.5)` to animate
     values over musical beats
 - [x] Automatic store/recall of GUI control/parameters
+- [x] Audio reactivity.
+Basic peak, rms, and FFT available to use in sketches

 ## Status